 During our assessment, a full system scan required around 70 minutes, however, our PC didn't exhibit any sluggishness.
 Launching programs, copying files, or performing other regular tasks weren't noticeably affected in any way.

 Overall, Kaspersky did well with the testing labs and appears not to consume too many system resources when performing a full scan.

 Score: 4.3 / 5

-Kaspersky offers different cloud and local solutions for corporations, the prices of which are dependent upon the organization's size.
+For corporate users, Kaspersky markets a range of cloud and local solutions, the prices of which depend on the organization's size.

 |Antivirus||Internet Security||Total Security|